Secchu/QABootcamp/AWSDemos/ContactsApiGW/dynamodb/ReadMe.txt

 Project
 =======
-A basic AWS API Gateway application for storing contact information.
+A serverless AWS API Gateway application for storing contact information in a Dynamodb table.
+The project contains a series of Lambda functions that can be published to API Gateway.
+The API's provide CRUD operations for manipulating contact data in a Dynamodb table.

 Quick Start
 ===========